jnozzi/cocoadev.com/markdown/GradientFill.md

 ----

-I don't think there is any API for this in Cocoa, so you'll need to use General/CoreGraphics directly, here is an example of using the gradient fill support in an General/NSView subclass:
+I don't think there is any API for this in Cocoa, so you'll need to use CoreGraphics directly, here is an example of using the gradient fill support in an NSView subclass:

 void Interpolate (void* info, float const* inData, float* outData) {